ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 create the signed pointers by embedding the information in the ELF file.
 The format of the information is platform ABI as it is a contract between the static-linker and the C-runtime.
-One simple method of encoding the information is to create a dynamic relocation table as if dynamic linking as this contains all the necessary information.
+One simple method of encoding the information is to emit a dynamic relocation section as if dynamic linking, with linker defined symbols denoting the base and limit of the section.
+The runtime can resolve the dynamic relocations to create the signed pointers.
 More compact encodings are possible.

 Run-time dynamic linking
 ========================